Entry deadline: 14th February 2022 – 5pm

 What happens next?

-- We will contact you with details of the brief, which will be available from Monday 1st March for you to work on at your own pace;
+- We will contact you with details of the brief, which will be available from Tuesday 1st March and will include guidelines on the required (PowerPoint slide) format for submissions and the criteria on which your entry will be judged;